manansaipi/Serfee-API/README.md

 # Serfee API

 This is a backend API for Serfee Application using Node.js and Express Deployed on App Engine.
 The API seamlessly integrates with Google Cloud Platform (GCP) services, including Cloud SQL and Cloud Storage.
-You can Access the API Endpoint link on https://serfee-project.as.r.appspot.com
+You can access the API Endpoint link at https://serfee-project.as.r.appspot.com

 ## Installation & Environment Variables

 > **_All operation methods require this step._**

-> To run this project, you will need to install the dependecies, create the configuration file called cloud-storage.json & firebase.json and add the following environment variables to your .env file
+To run this project, you will need to install the dependencies, create the configuration file called cloud-storage.json & firebase.json and add the following environment variables to your .env file

 #### Install dependencies